-- Absolutely NO active shoulder mobility or muscle activation for 0-6 weeks after surgery.
-Variable if brace off early. - Your brace is to be worn at all times for 6 weeks, it may be removed for showering, changing, and home exercise plan. - No pushing, pulling, or lifting even with your brace on. - Your physiotherapist will be working on restoring range of motion of the shoulder. - We recommend massage therapy starting at 3 weeks after surgery.
+- Absolutely NO active shoulder mobility or muscle activation for 0-6 weeks after surgery. - Your brace is to be worn at all times for 8 weeks, it may be removed for showering, changing, and home exercise plan. - No pushing, pulling, or lifting even with your brace on. - Your physiotherapist will be working on restoring range of motion of the shoulder. - We recommend massage therapy starting at 3 weeks after surgery.
 This will help reduce scar tissue and help restore range of motion in conjunction with physiotherapy.